Maietskyi/JavaScript-Project-sept-2024/README.md

         - user-name*34:Misha/19

 ## Functionality expansion:
-Potentially entered pairs can be saved and/or sent to the database
+- Potentially entered pairs can be saved and/or sent to the database
+- Add functionality
+- Record the time of adding a pair
+- Assign ids to pairs
+- Deleting not all but some of the entered pairs

 ## Author
 ### Maietskyi Mykhailo